Culinary Arts Program

 In 2009, The Army Center of Excellence, Subsistence officially became the Joint Culinary Center of Excellence, further integrating chefs and culinarians from each branch.

-2013 will provide some much anticipated updates to the competition such as the new Masters Category (the same as ACF Chef of the Year), and few more updates to continue to focus on the Student chef – our future.
-The continuation of exciting live competitions and new displays throughout the entire show, full days of live cooking, all open for public viewing at the Fort Lee Field House (B6008).
+The MCACTE continues to focus on the Student chef – our future.
+Live cooking events and static food displays continue to set the stage for daily public viewing at the Fort Lee Field House (B6008).
 The current format mirrors the structure of the World Culinary Olympics held every four years in Erfurt, Germany.
-The show has it all; ice sculptures, pastries, seafood, wild game and amazing centerpieces made of everything edible.
-From aiolis to zabaglione, you will see it here.
-We truly look forward to seeing these young military chefs in action.
+This annual event has it all; ice sculptures, pastries, seafood, wild game and amazing centerpieces made of all edible items.
+From aiolis to zabaglione, it can all be seen during the annual MCACTE.
+We look forward to seeing these young military chefs in action.
 Everyone is encouraged to see the various teams of military chefs fully engaged in competitive training during the 2015 event.

 U. S. Army Culinary Arts Team (USACAT)